Step 1: List All Tasks and Resource Requirements

 - There are no discernable differences between the new project and past projects.

-Although not entirely accurate, analogous estimates are a great way to determine a ballpark figure of how much a project might cost.
+Although not entirely accurate, analogous estimates are a great way to determine a ballpark figure of expenses incurred during a project.
 And, they can be made pretty quickly.

 Bottom-Up Estimating

-WBS will help you break down projects into different phases, categories, and tasks, estimate costs for everything separately and then add those costs up to get the final project cost estimate.
+WBS will help you break down projects into different phases, categories, and tasks, estimate costs for everything separately, and then add those costs up.

 Three-Point Estimating